keptn/lifecycle-toolkit/docs-new/docs/core-concepts/index.md

   [DORA metrics](../guides/dora.md)
   and exposes them as OpenTelemetry metrics out of the box.

-* Uses OpenTelemetry to Report traces and custom Keptn metrics from all data providers that are configured in your cluster.
+* Uses OpenTelemetry to report traces and custom Keptn metrics from all data providers that are configured in your cluster.

 * Enables monitoring of new logs from log monitoring solutions.